noodlefrenzy/coreos-azure/README.md

 Now that we have a Docker image how do we go about deploying it in a production scenario where we have potentially a very large farm of frontend servers?

 Enter CoreOS.
-CoreOS provides the infrastructure for deploying and managing containerized workloads at scale.
+CoreOS provides the infrastructure for deploying and managing containerized large scale workloads.
 It is a stripped down Linux distribution that provides OS-as-a-service auto updates for the host OS and rule based container assignment, execution, and lifecycle management based on Systemd.
-Finally, it also provides some of the ancillary services that you need to run a distributed service like etcd for service discovery.
+Finally, it also provides the ancillary services that you need to run a distributed service like etcd for service discovery.

 ### Upload CoreOS VM image to your storage account: